julibeg/argpass/README.md

 An argparse extension to collect and pass on command line arguments (potentially starting with hyphens) to other programs.

 ## TL;DR:
 Imagine writing a wrapper script that calls two or more other programs.
 In many cases, you will want to collect command line arguments for these programs and pass them on unaltered.
-Using [argparse](https://docs.python.org/3/library/argparse.html), this is not possible.
-With `argpass`, simply pass `nargs=argpass.NargsOption.COLLECT_UNTIL_NEXT_KNOWN` to `parser.add_argument` and it will collect all strings (regardless of format) until the next known argument.
+With [argparse](https://docs.python.org/3/library/argparse.html) this is not possible.
+Using `argpass` (this package), however, you can simply pass `nargs=argpass.NargsOption.COLLECT_UNTIL_NEXT_KNOWN` to `parser.add_argument` and it will collect all strings (regardless of format) until the next known argument.

 ## Installation
 Install with